splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 Once the containers are patched they will be restarted, let's go back to the **Splunk Observability Cloud**  with the URL provided by the Instructor to check our cluster in the Kubernetes Navigator.

-After a couple of minuted or so you should see that the Pods are being restarted  by the operator and the Zero config container will be added.
-This will look similar like the Screen shot below:
+After a couple of minutes or so you should see that the Pods are being restarted by the operator and the Zero config container will be added.
+This will look similar to the screenshot below:

 ![restart](../images/k8s-navigator-restarted-pods.png)